davidfoord1/rstudiovim/README.md

 1. You're using RStudio on Windows.
 2. Setting `Keybinding set for editor` must be Vim (of course!).
 3. **A file must be open in the source editor**, so that you could execute Vim commands if you navigated to source yourself.
-Otherwise it will probably try Vim commands in the R console.
+It must be a file tab at the front, not a non-file tab like a `View()` pane.